What started in the 17th century as a mid-afternoon supplement between lunch and dinner is now a social event befitting royalty: the High Tea.

 The Hopetoun Tea Rooms in Melbourne’s historic Block Arcade was set up as a tea room for the Victorian Ladies Work Association.
 Today, it is easily one of Melbourne’s most visited eateries (there’s a queue to get in on most days).
 High tea at the Hopetoun is a reservation-only event.
 Your tiered stand comes to you laden with a range of savouries and sweets.
 Of course, high tea at the Hopetoun is served with freshly baked scones (with double cream and jam) and… well… tea!

 High tea at Om Nom is not a traditional affair.
 Of course, you’d expect as much from a restaurant in the world’s first dessert themed hotel – the Adelphi.
-Chef Joanne Ward’s high tea menu includes bacon and egg tartlets, miso scones, and coconut, pineapple and mango gateaux.
+Chef Joanne Ward’s high tea menu includes croque monsieur fingers, handmade chocolate truffles, fizzy lemon meringue and black forest mousse cake.
 Om Nom serves high tea every weekend.
 Reservations are a must for Saturdays and highly recommended for Sundays.
+Book for Saturday August 12 for the ‘Bake a Wish’ high tea, with $20 from each ticket being donated directly to the Make-A-Wish foundation.

 More high teas to try: